 The Premier League is going the way of US sports (and WWE) by inducting its legendary players into a Hall of Fame.
-The first two members were set to be revealed at an event on March 19, but Coranavirus has meant that the first announcements have been delayed.
+The first two members were set to be revealed at an event on March 19 2020, but Coranavirus has meant that the first announcements had been delayed.

-When it does happen, the first two will be revealed by the bods at the Premier League, while fans will vote on the other former players who’ll be part of an inaugural class.
+A year and a bit later and the first two inductees were revealed by the bods at the Premier League (congratulations Thierry Henry and Alan Shearer!), while fans will vote on the other former players who’ll be part of an inaugural class.